{{ summaryHeading }}

 Loaded rate

-The full hourly cost of labor after payroll burden and related employment costs.
+The hourly labor cost or revenue target after wage, payroll burden, benefits, and related employment costs are considered.

 Gross margin

-The share of price left after modeled direct cost is recovered.
+The share of the final price left after modeled direct cost is recovered.

 Service radius

-The distance treated as included for policy disclosure and extra-travel review.
+The one-way distance treated as included for policy disclosure and extra-travel review.

 Repair credit

-The part of the trip charge credited toward same-visit repair work under the selected policy.
+The part of the trip charge credited toward same-visit repair under the selected policy.

 References: